CodySly/King-Crawlers-App/README.md

 # Application Project Disclaimer

-**Note:** This disclaimer is intended to inform users of our application (the "Application") about its limitations, responsibilities, and use.
+**Note:** This disclaimer is intended to inform users of our application (the "King Crawler App") about its limitations, responsibilities, and use.
 By using the Application, you agree to abide by the terms outlined in this disclaimer.
 If you do not agree with these terms, please refrain from using the Application.

 ## No Warranties